ku-awdc/EVI/README.md

 # EVI - not ready yet!
-Official release - Sunday 12 Dec noon
+Official release date - Sunday 12 Dec 22:00 CET
 EVI: the Epidemic Volatility Index as an early-warning tool for epidemic waves

 ## Installation